sourcegraph/handbook/content/departments/engineering/product/process/gtm/licensing.md

 ### Sourcegraph Enterprise

-Sourcegraph Enterprise includes all code intelligence platform features and is more than just inversal code search.
+Sourcegraph Enterprise includes all code intelligence platform features and is more than just universal code search.

 Most developers will use our prebuilt images, which include code licensed under our [enterprise license](https://github.com/sourcegraph/sourcegraph/blob/main/LICENSE.enterprise), and require agreeing to our [terms of service](https://about.sourcegraph.com/terms/) and [privacy policy](https://about.sourcegraph.com/privacy).
 Users who use these images—with or without a paid plan—are agreeing to be bound by the terms of the enterprise license in addition to the terms of the Apache License.